-- Drugs that are investigational or approved drugs used for investigational purpose; - Drugs used for off-label indications that are not found in official compendia or generally accepted in peer reviewed literature; - Drugs dispensed after their expiration date; - The cost of shipping or delivering a drug; - Herbal or homeopathic products; - Drugs that result in therapeutic duplication, ingredient duplication, early refills, or other DUR events that are not medically necessary; - Drugs that are not medically necessary; - Covered outpatient drugs for which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or its designee; - Nutritional supplements; - Free pharmaceutical samples; - Diagnostic agents; - Vacation supplies; - Allergenic extracts; - Excipients except when used in compounded prescriptions containing a covered legend drug.
-Excipients must be eligible for Federal rebates in order to be eligible for reimbursement; - Vaccines through the pharmacy POS, except for Influenza, pneumonia, Hepatitis A, Hepatitis B, tetanus, human papilloma virus (HPV), tetanus-diphtheria (Td), and tetanus-diphtheria-and-pertussis (Tdap) vaccines for adults 19 years of age and older administered by a pharmacist; vaccines and vaccine administration approved during a public health emergency declaration, and herpes zoster vaccine for adults 50 years of age and older administered by a pharmacist; and - Methadone for the treatment of opioid addiction/dependence is not covered as a pharmacy benefit.
-See Chapter 504, Substance Use Disorder Services.
+- Drugs supplied by drug manufacturers who have not entered into a drug rebate agreement with CMS - Agents used for weight loss, anorexia, or weight gain - Agents used for cosmetic purposes or hair growth - Drugs identified by CMS as being less-than-effective (DESI) - Agents used for fertility - Drugs used to treat erectile dysfunction - Drugs that are investigational or approved drugs used for investigational purpose - Drugs used for off-label indications that are not found in official compendia or generally accepted in peer reviewed literature - Drugs dispensed after their expiration date - The cost of shipping or delivering a drug - Herbal or homeopathic products - Drugs that result in therapeutic duplication, ingredient duplication, early refills, or other DUR events that are not medically necessary - Drugs that are not medically necessary - Covered outpatient drugs for which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or its designee - Nutritional supplements - Free pharmaceutical samples - Diagnostic agents - Vacation supplies - Allergenic extracts - Excipients except when used in compounded prescriptions containing a covered legend drug.
+Excipients must be eligible for federal rebates in order to be eligible for reimbursement. - Vaccines via the pharmacy POS, except for Influenza, pneumonia, Hepatitis A, Hepatitis B, tetanus, tetanus-diphtheria (Td), and tetanus-diphtheria-and-pertussis (Tdap) vaccines for adults 19 years of age and older administered by a pharmacist; and herpes zoster vaccine for adults 50 years of age and older administered by a pharmacist. - Methadone for the treatment of opioid addiction/dependence is not covered as a pharmacy benefit.
+See Chapter 504, Substance Use Disorder Services

-Non-covered services are not eligible for a Department of Human Services' (DoHS) Fair Hearing.
+Non-covered services are not eligible for a DHHR Fair Hearing.
 See 42 § 431.220 When a hearing is required for more information.